suseldev/graphy-OK-2025/docs/index.md

 - `-I`: Disables internal integrity checks, returning the first generated graph without verifying whether its spectrum is integral.
 Useful when piping the output to external tools (e.g. `sito5`).
 - `-s`: Sets the seed for initializing RNG.
 - `-w <outfile>`: Writes generated graphs to a file instead of a standard output
+- `-p <population_size>`: Sets the population size for evolutionary algorithm.
+Ignored by all other binaries.
+- `-p <population_size>`: Sets the generation count for evolutionary algorithm.
+Ignored by all other binaries.

 ### Examples
 Generate a random connected integral graph with 6 vertices and 9 edges: